jwodder/zarr-checksum-gallery/README.md

 - `recursive` — Walk the directory tree recursively and depth-first, computing the checksum for each directory as soon as possible

-- `walkdir` — Walk the directory tree using [the `walkdir` crate](https://crates.io/crates/walkdir), building a tree of file checksums in memory